-The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to participate in a hands-on training course on Intuitive Surgical's da Vinci System.
+The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a one-day basic training course at Intuitive Surgical's Atlanta, GA or Houston, TX facilities to participate in a hands-on lab using Intuitive Surgical's da Vinci System.

-The fellowship is administered by the AATS Foundation and supports successful applicants and their attending surgeons in the amount of up to $2,000* to defray the costs of travel and accommodations while participating in a two-day (TR200) Basic Training Course at their selected training center.
-The 40 awarded fellows are split into smaller groups to attend different course dates.
-The first day of the program is focused on the use of the da Vinci Surgical System, each awardee will work directly with an Intuitive training specialist in the lab to practice standard training protocol on a porcine specimen.
-Day two of the course is a surgeon / faculty led lab based program that focuses on the clinical application of the da Vinci Surgical System.
+The fellowship is administered by the AATS Foundation and supports successful applicants and their attending surgeons in the amount of up to $2,000* to defray the costs of travel and accommodations while participating in the one-day (TR200) Basic Training Course at their selected training center.
+Awarded fellows are split into smaller groups to attend different course dates.
+The first portion of the course is focused on the use of the da Vinci Surgical System, each awardee will work directly with an Intuitive training specialist in the lab to practice standard training protocol on a KindHeart specimen.
+The second part of the day is a surgeon / faculty led lab based program that focuses on the clinical application of the da Vinci Surgical System.
 Successful applicants receive a mixture of didactic and hands-on training to maximize the educational value of the in person experience.

 Fellows are expected return to their institution and apply their training in surgical procedures with their attending surgeon.
 After the successful completion of a minimum number of thoracic procedures, eligible awardees will be invited to participate in a one-day (TR400) Advanced Lobectomy Training Course and will be supported in the amount of up to $1,000* to participate.
 Those who attend both courses and complete all program requirements will receive an AATS Foundation/ Intuitive Surgical Certificate of Completion.

 *Please note that funding provided will cover travel and hotel accommodations which will be booked directly through Tangerine Travel for all fellows and attendings.